-Existing land-use survey in the study present existing municipal area refle picture within the municipal area.
-A of the land is used for different p give more detailed description of d existing land-use map has been prepar scale as per TOR and annexed in this re hich is at land-use will dses, and anted on the
+Existing land-use survey in the study present existing municipal area reflepicture within the municipal area.
+A of the land is used for different programmer of the land is used for different programmer detailed description of description of description and land-use map has been preparately scale as per TOR and annexed in this results.